rsreds/git-good/02-more-rebase.md

 >git reset --mixed HEAD~
 >```
 >
->We can explore the changes using
+>We can explore the changes to tracked files using:
 >
 >```bash
 >git diff
 >```
+>
+>This will not show the new files added, but you can see them listed with `git status`
 >
 >We now stage and commit the changes that we want to add to the first commit:
 >